• Skip to main content

 Blocked Contacts Settings Option on iPhone

-On the next screen, check to see if the Number is listed.
-If the Number is present, swipe-left on the Phone Number and tap on Unblock.
+2. On the next screen, see if the phone number that you are trying to call is listed.
+If the phone number is listed, swipe-left on the blocked Phone Number and tap on Unblock.

 Once the Number is unblocked, you should have no problem receiving and making calls to this Phone Number.